 Liver cancer is one of the less common cancers in India and not as such reportable.
-It is mostly in urban areas of India and ranges upto 7.5 per 100,000 in men and over 2 per 10,000 in women in its common form called Hepatocellular Carcinome (HCC).
+It is mostly in urban areas of India and ranges up to 7.5 per 100,000 in men and over 2 per 10,000 in women in its common form called Hepatocellular Carcinoma (HCC).

-The different causes of liver cancer include damaged liver at birth defects, chronic infection, alcohol abuse, cirhosis, aflatoxin and more
+The different causes of liver cancer include damaged liver at birth defects, chronic infection, alcohol abuse, cirrhosis, aflatoxin, and more

-The symptoms in liver cancer differ depending upon the type of the cancer.
-Though the most common indicators include Loss of apetite, sudden weight loss, liver swelling, jaundice, itching, vomiting, abdominal pain to name a few.
+The symptoms in liver cancer differ depending upon the type of cancer.
+Though the most common indicators include Loss of appetite, sudden weight loss, liver swelling, jaundice, itching, vomiting, abdominal pain to name a few.

 The most common risk factors associated with Liver cancer include Cirrhosis, Diabetes, Hereditary liver diseases, Obesity, Aflatoxins, Alcohol consumption., hereditary liver diseases to name a few.

-The cancer stages include localized, regional and distant.
+The cancer stages include localized, regional, and distant.
 While localized means that the cancer cells are still inside the liver and haven’t spread across.
-At the regional stage, the cancer cells spread to nearby organs and in the distant stage which is considered as an advanced stage, the cancer cells have spread across tissues and organs distant from the liver.
-The survival rate for 5 years in patients with liver cancer is just about 2% or less for distant stage, around 7% for regional and over 25% for localized.
+At the regional stage, the cancer cells spread to nearby organs, and in the distant stage which is considered as an advanced stage, the cancer cells have spread across tissues and organs distant from the liver.
+The survival rate for 5 years in patients with liver cancer is just about 2% or less for the distant stage, around 7% for regional, and over 25% for localized.

 Though liver cancer is not so relevant in India, it is advisable to take care of your body so as to avoid the many man-made causes of the dreaded illness.